JesusValeraDev/JesusValeraDev.github.io/content/2023-11-27-phpstorm-tricks.md

 +++
-title = "PHPStorm tricks ✨"
+title = "PhpStorm tricks ✨"
-description = "PHPStorm tricks: Customize the IDE with templates, plugins, shortcuts and more" date = 2023-11-27
+description = "PhpStorm tricks: Customize the IDE with templates, plugins, shortcuts and more" date = 2023-11-27

 [taxonomies]
-tags = ['PHPStorm', 'Intellij', 'Settings', 'Customize', 'IDE']
+tags = ['PhpStorm', 'Intellij', 'Settings', 'Customize', 'IDE']

 [extra]
 static_thumbnail = "/images/2023-11-27/1.png"
 subtitle = "Customize the IDE with templates, plugins and more"
 +++

-PHPStorm is a powerful IDE that helps to boost your development, let's take a look to some hidden tricks to make PHPStorm even better! ⚡️
+PhpStorm is a powerful IDE that helps to boost your development, let's take a look to some hidden tricks to make PhpStorm even better! ⚡️

 ![phpstorm-logo](/images/2023-11-27/1.png)